ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Conclusion

 \section{Conclusion}

-In this article, we proposed a novel method for brain extraction in magnetic resonance images, namely ASM-CNN.
-The method was named after its main components: Active Shape Model and Convolutional Neural Network.
-Unlike existing approaches, ASM-CNN processes 2D sequences of images instead of 3D brain structures.
-For each 2D scan, first we use a improved version of ASM is Active Shape Model with optimal feature to produce a rough estimate of the brain region, its boundary is then refined by a CNN, which is constructed and trained with several special rules.
-Finally, the brain region is post-processed by conditional random field and Gaussian process.
-The proposed approach has shown its consistency in performance, it can produce high accuracy segmentations in all cases, even when the brain regions are small and scattered.
-In the experiments, our method achieved remarkable Dice coefficients and Jaccard indexes for the whole three datasets (IBSR, LPBA and OASIS) in 2D scans as well as 3D structures, surpassed the performance of five other state-of-the-art methods (BET, BSE, 3DSS, BEAST and ROBEX).
+This article has proposed a novel approach for brain extraction in magnetic resonance images, namely ASMCNN, by associating two main components: Active Shape Model and Convolutional Neural Network.
+Unlike existing methods, ASMCNN processes 2D sequences of images instead of using 3D brain structures.
+For each 2D scan, a rough estimation of the brain region is estimated by ASM.
+Its boundary is then refined by a CNN, which is constructed and trained with special rules.
+Finally, the brain region is post-processed by CRFs, Gaussian processes, and special rules.
+Our proposed approach has shown its consistency in performance; mainly, it can produce highly accurate segmentations in all cases, even when brain regions are small and scattered.
+In the experiments, our method has achieved remarkable for the whole three datasets (IBSR, LPBA, and OASIS) in 2D scans and 3D structures and surpassed the performance of seven other state-of-the-art methods.